abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/kubernetes.md

 ## **Step 2:** Secure abcdesktop JWT exchange

-User JWT is signed.
-So we need to define a (private, public) RSA keys for signing.
- Desktop JWT is encrypted AND signed.
-So we need to define a (private, public) RSA keys for signing, and a (private, public) RSA keys to encrypt data.
+The user JWT is signed, so a (private, public) RSA key pair is required for signing.
+The desktop JWT is both encrypted and signed, so a (private, public) RSA key pair is required for signing and a separate (private, public) RSA key pair is required to encrypt data.

-* The JWT payload is encrypted with the abcdesktop jwt desktop payload private by pyos
+* The JWT payload is encrypted with the abcdesktop jwt desktop payload private key by pyos.
-* The JWT payload is decrypted with the abcdesktop jwt desktop payload public keys by nginx.
+* The JWT payload is decrypted with the abcdesktop jwt desktop payload public key by nginx.

-> Please use the payload private as private key, and the payload public as private key.
+> Use the payload private key as the encryption private key, and keep the payload public key private as well.
+Do not distribute this public key — it must remain private.
+This is a deliberate security design choice.
-> Do not publish the public key.
-This public key must stay private, this is a special case, this is not stupid, it's only a more secure option.

-* The JSON Web Tokens payload is signed with the abcdesktop jwt desktop signing private keys
+* The JSON Web Token payload is signed with the abcdesktop jwt desktop signing private key.
-* The JSON Web Tokens payload is verified with the abcdesktop jwt desktop signing public keys.
+* The JSON Web Token payload is verified with the abcdesktop jwt desktop signing public key.

-* The JSON Web Tokens user is signed with the abcdesktop jwt user signing private keys by pyos.
+* The JSON Web Token user token is signed with the abcdesktop jwt user signing private key by pyos.
-* The JSON Web Tokens user is verified with the abcdesktop jwt user signing public keys by pyos
+* The JSON Web Token user token is verified with the abcdesktop jwt user signing public key by pyos.
-> As multiple pods of pyos can run simultaneously, the same private and public keys value are stored into kubernetes secret.
+> Since multiple pods of pyos can run simultaneously, the same private and public key values are stored in a Kubernetes secret.

-The abcdesktop jwt desktop payload public key is read by `nginx lua script`.
-The exported the public key need the `RSAPublicKey_out` option, to use the `RSAPublicKey` format.
-The `RSAPublicKey` format make key file format compatible between `python 3.x jwt module` and `lua jwt lib`.
+The abcdesktop jwt desktop payload public key is read by the `nginx lua script`.
+Exporting the public key requires the `RSAPublicKey_out` option to use the `RSAPublicKey` format.
+The `RSAPublicKey` format makes the key file format compatible between the `python 3.x jwt module` and the `lua jwt lib`.

 The following commands will let you create all necessary keys :